armazopu/armazopu.github.io/install-shadowsocksr-teddysun-script.md

 12) auth_chain_f
 ```

-You can either just press **Enter** to leave it as the default of `origin`, or enter a protocol of your own choice.
+You can either press **Enter** to leave the protocol as the default of `origin`, or enter a protocol of your own choice.

 You are asked to choose an obfuscation technique for ShadowsocksR: